MikeGawi/ePiframe/README.md

 If problem still occurs, please create an issue here.

-**_NOTE_** - I've experienced some display issues like shadowing or distorted images when used bad or too weak power supplies so make sure You provide stable 5V/3A.
+**_NOTE_** - I've experienced some display issues like shadowing or distorted images when used bad or too weak power supplies so make sure you provide stable 5V/3A.

 ## Performance